rendall/icebreakers/QUESTIONS.md

   * What vegetable do you dislike the most?
   * What vegetable is best paired with cheese?
   * What was the earliest memory of your job?
-  * What was the first concert you attended?
   * What was the first item you bought with your own money?
-  * What was the first-ever lie you’ve told?
+  * What was the first-ever lie you've told?
   * What was the last alcoholic beverage you drank?
   * What was the last song you played on Spotify?
   * What was the last thing you put your whole heart and soul into?
   * What was the most inappropriate thing you did in school?
   * What was the very first album, tape, or CD you ever purchased?
-  * What was the worst fashion trend or design you’ve ever adopted?
+  * What was the worst fashion trend or design you've ever adopted?
   * What wasteful expenditure would you make if you had unlimited funds?
   * What way would you like to be cooked if you were a potato?
   * What website or blog are you ashamed to say you enjoy?
-  * What would be the title of your autobiography?
   * What would be the title of your first book?
   * What would you be doing right now if money and time were no object?
   * What would you be if you were a piece of office equipment?